 Child Friendly Spaces

-The Centre’s Child Friendly Space (CFS) programme works with suppliers to establish safe and secure childcare facilities at factories and farms to support parent workers.
-CFS enables the children of workers to play, access learning opportunities, develop social skills through interactions with other kids and participate in joint activities with their parents.
+The Centre’s Child-Friendly Space (CFS) programme helps suppliers establish safe, secure childcare facilities at factories and worksites, thus supporting parent workers during their shifts.
+CFS provides a safe environment where children can play, develop social skills and engage in activities with their parents.

 Download Related Documents